Naxey/pm2-discord-plus/README.md

-# pm2-discord
+# pm2-discord-plus

-This is a PM2 Module for sending events & logs from your PM2 processes to Discord.
+This is an improved PM2 Module for sending events & logs from your PM2 processes to Discord.

 ## Install